AnriShub/rsschool-cv/cv.md

-My name is Andrey Shubin.
+My name is Andrey Shubin
 I'm learning Front End
+I work as an art director